 - Gently place the sandwiches on the skillet and fry for about 2 minutes on each side or till they turn golden-brown and toasty.
 Remove from the pan and set aside.

 - With the skillet still over medium heat, break an egg over the skillet.

 - Gently place one sandwich over the egg and cook till the egg whites turn opaque, about 3 minutes, or until the egg yolk is as cooked as you want it.

 - Using a spatula, gently lift the sandwich and egg away from the pan — the egg should be stuck to the sandwich — and place the sandwich egg side up on a plate.
 Repeat with the remaining egg and sandwich.

-- Serve immediately with curry gravy and sambal ikan bilis on the side.
+- Serve immediately with curry gravy and sambal ikan bilis (optional) on the side.